ilanman/Rpres_ML/index.md

 <space>

 - Consider input data
-- An <strong>example</strong> is one data point that the machine is intended to learn
+- An `example` is one data point that the machine is intended to learn
-- A feature is a characteristic of the example
+- A `feature` is a characteristic of the example
   - e.g. Number of times the word "viagra" appears in an email
-- For classification problems, a label is the example's classification
+- For classification problems, a `label` is the example's classification
 - Most algorithms require data in matrix format because Math said so
 - Features can be numeric, categorical/nominal or ordinal